Skip to Main Content

 Morning:

 We will be boarding the Metro and embarking on a field trip to The People's House: The White House Experience this morning.
 This brand new educational museum is located right around the corner from the White House and walks you through the history of all of its inhabitants and includes full-scale replicas of some of the most iconic spaces, such as the Oval Office.
-After our stroll through the Executive Mansion's history, we will go on a self-guided exploration of Ford's Theatre, which offers an immersive exploration of the historic site where you can discover exhibits on President Abraham Lincoln's legacy and the events surrounding his assassination at your own pace.
+After our stroll through the Executive Mansion's history, we will enjoy a self-guided exploration of Ford's Theatre, where you can experience exhibits on President Abraham Lincoln's legacy and the events surrounding his assassination at your own pace.

 Lunch: